ssvlabs/awesome-ssv/README.md

 StarKeys is a cross-platform SSV Key Distribution application that runs on Mac, Linux, and Windows using the Electron framework.
 The implementation is designed to operate fully offline.
 StarKeys offers a convenient and user-friendly way for users to interact with the SSV Distribution.

-- [SSV-Tool by Nodeplus](https://github.com/nodeplusio/ssv-tool) - command-line utility for registering validators and estimating costs of operation | MIT | JS
+- [SSV-Tool to Register Val. in SSV Network by Nodeplus](https://github.com/nodeplusio/ssv-tool) - command-line utility for registering validators in SSV Network and estimating costs of operation | MIT | JS

 To make the registration process easier, the tool manages key generation and smart contract interaction; the user only needs to provide keystore files and operator ids.
 This tool also provides a flexible method for estimating operation expenses to match various operation assumptions.
 SSV V2 is currently being tested; SSV V3 and batch processing support will be added shortly.

 #### Distributed (validator) key generation

-This technology unlocks trustless staking use cases and removes the necessity for a single party to safeguard the full validator key.
+This technology unlocks trustless staking use cases and removes the necessity for a single party to hold & safeguard and split the full validator key.

 - [Rockx DKG](https://github.com/RockX-SG/frost-dkg-demo/) — frost based Distributed key generation (DKG)